This page will introduce you to the five voices of the birds.

-When you learn to recognize the difference between the song, companion call, territorial aggression and juvenile begging then the alarms will start to pop out and become more obvious.
+When you learn to recognize the difference between songs & companion calls, territorial aggression and juvenile begging then the alarms will start to pop out and become more obvious.

 You can watch the video or read the article below.
 Both versions are a bit different so feel free to do both!